Stress and Epilepsy

 It’s hard to know exactly how often stress triggers seizures, since stress means something different to everyone.
 It’s also hard to judge how much of an effect stress has on a person.

-Stress comes in different forms and has a different meaning for everyone.
-It can come from a major life event or from more everyday activities that can potentially put us in a bad mood.
+Stress comes in many forms and has a different meaning for everyone.
+It can come from a major life event or from everyday activities that can put us in a bad mood.
 Some studies have found that major life stressors, either good or bad, could affect seizures.
-Others have found that a build up of ‘daily hassles’ or stress seems to be more important.
-Since people are very different, it’s likely that stress can affect people in different ways at different times of their life.
+Others have found that a build-up of ‘daily hassles’ or stress seems to be more important.
+It’s likely that stress can affect people in different ways at various times in their life.

-VIDEO: Dr. Michael Privitera, MD talks about the relationship of stress and epilepsy, and an innovative new study to explore how stress reduction may also reduce seizures.
+Dr. Michael Privitera, MD talks about the relationship between stress and epilepsy, and an innovative new study to explore how stress reduction may also reduce seizures.

-We aren’t sure just why stress may trigger a seizure.
+We aren’t sure why stress may trigger a seizure.
 Stress is an expected and unavoidable part of life.
 It is our body's reaction to any change that requires a physical and emotional response.
-Stress is known to cause worry, depression, frustration and even anger.
-Stress may affect people in many ways.
+Stress is known to cause worry, depression, frustration, and even anger.
 Consider the following:

 - Stress makes or releases certain hormones related to the nervous system that can impact the brain.

 - Areas of the brain important for some types of seizures, for example partial seizures, are the same areas of the brain involved in emotions and responding to stress.

 - Stress can cause problems sleeping which is also a seizure trigger.

 - Chronic stress can lead to anxiety or depression.
 Issues with sleep are symptoms of these mood problems.
 Being anxious and depressed can also worsen stress, causing a vicious cycle with more seizures and mood problems.

 What Can I Do To Manage Stress And Prevent Seizures?